 Best value: Grgich Hills Estate Chardonnay 2016

-Screaming Eagle is a name you’ll hear again and again when talking about high quality wine and takes the top spot for producing premium quality Cabernet Sauvignon.
-It’s an incredibly full-bodied wine, boasting a dark red colour with an entire bouquet of flavours.
+Screaming Eagle is a name you’ll hear again and again when talking about high-quality wine and takes the top spot for producing premium quality Cabernet Sauvignon.
+It’s an incredibly full-bodied wine, boasting a dark red color with an entire bouquet of flavors.
 It’s produced on a limited basis, with the brand only selling between 400 and 600 cases of the wine each year.
 But if you can get hold of a bottle, it’s worth holding onto.

-This opulent wine is a vintage worth talking about, with a range of firm, deep and rich flavours like spring flowers, graphite, creme de cassis, kirsch and liquorice.
+This opulent wine is a vintage worth talking about, with a range of firm, deep and rich flavors like spring flowers, graphite, creme de cassis, kirsch, and licorice.
 It’s aged in 65 percent new French oak barrels for almost two years before being bottled and sold and is one of the finest on the market.

 Most expensive: Screaming Eagle Cabernet Sauvignon 2010

-This wine spent three years ageing in new French oak barrels, one in neutral oak and an additional year in bottle before being released on the market.
-With its strong flavours of sweet black fruit, fresh red plum and a touch of warm vanilla, it’s a smooth and classic red wine that’s a true pleasure to taste.
+This wine spent three years aging in new French oak barrels, one in neutral oak, and an additional year in bottle before being released on the market.
+With its strong flavors of sweet black fruit, fresh red plum, and a touch of warm vanilla, it’s a smooth and classic red wine that’s a true pleasure to taste.
 Expect a crispness of red fruit and orange peel combined with a ripeness that’s only deepened over time.

 Best Cabernet Sauvignon: Heitz Cellar Martha’s Vineyard Cabernet Sauvignon 2014

-A solid wine, it’s reminiscent of Masseto’s 2001 release and is best held onto until 2023 to enjoy the wide range of flavours.
+A solid wine, it’s reminiscent of Masseto’s 2001 release and is best held onto for a couple of years to enjoy the wide range of flavors.
 This 100 percent Merlot was aged for two years in oak barrels and is polished on the nose with a delicious finish.
-It’s a wine with plenty of structure with a bright and vibrant acidity.
+It’s a wine with plenty of structure with bright and vibrant acidity.

 Best Merlot: Masseto 2016